cwise24/snopsy/docs/module7/2_selfhosted.rst

-Configurations provided in the lab.
+Configurations provided in the hosted lab.
+You'll need to add these configurations to the routers based on name below.
+This will *catch you up* to users of the hosted lab.

+Please see next section for starting routers and accessing their console.

 .. code-block:: bash
-   :caption: Router x Config
+   :caption: Router 1-1 Config

    ##R1-1
    enable